-Make this on a Sunday, then serve it 3 different ways during the workweek.
+Make the Ratatouille on a Sunday, then serve it up 3 different ways during the workweek.

 It’s so yummy, you won’t tire of it.
 This version takes 15 minutes of hands-on prep before it goes into the oven to roast.